 What this means is that Bitcoin may, once again, experience a surge in its price after its 2020 halving.

-Bitcoin predictions for 2019 onwards
+Bitcoin forecast for 2020 onwards

 Commodities like Bitcoin often undergo bear and bull markets, which can make price predictions quite unreliable.
 One of the reasons this happens is due to its unregulated and unpegged nature, as opposed to fiat currencies.